WILLAMETTE: THE PINOT NOIR AUCTION

 WILLAMETTE is the leading event to showcase Willamette Valley Pinot noir while helping support the promotion of this exceptional Oregon wine region.
 At Willamette: The Pinot Noir Auction, influencers of the wine trade get to experience what makes Oregon remarkable, exemplified in unique lots from the region’s top wineries.

-We are pleased to invite you to register for the 2025 edition of Willamette: The Pinot Noir Auction to be held on May 15, 2025, featuring lots from the 2023 vintage.
+We are pleased to invite you to participate in the 2025 edition of Willamette: The Pinot Noir Auction to be held on May 14 & 15, 2025, featuring lots from the 2023 vintage.
 After gathering extensive feedback from buyers and wineries, we have elected to move the auction back to the spring in order to accommodate everyone to the best of our ability.

 ABOUT THE AUCTION